partiql/partiql-docs/RFCs/0033-graph-query.md

 A singleton variable `x` for a node or an edge can occur in more than one path pattern _P<sub>i</sub>_, in which case it is meant to be bound, in a given result, to the same node or edge across all path patterns.
-For the sanity of this semantics it follows that this is not allowed for group variables.
+For the sanity of this semantics, it follows that this is not allowed for group variables.